madebysid/prisma2-client-binaries/README.md

 # Bug reproduction for Prisma Client

 The issue is that the CLI and the programmatic API do not behave similarly.
 A breaking change in the binary breaks all old programmatic API consumers instantly.
-This includes Studi & Nexus as of now.
+This includes Studio & Nexus as of now.

 ---